 The sea around Flat Island is most of the time dangerous, particularly when the weather deteriorates.
 Several vessels have drowned there.
 Flat Island can be visited by the public, and it is permitted to hike up to the lighthouse.
 However, accessing the lighthouse requires approval from the authority.
 Flat Island had a cemetery where a few tombs can still be found.
 It had a bakery, a hospital, a governor's house, and others.
 All were active during the quarantine period.
 Today, most of these ruins have been abandoned and destroyed.

 On the top of the island, you can enjoy the magnificent northern coasts and a glance at the nearby islets such as Round, Serpent, Gunner’s Quoin, or Gabriel.
 Camping on the island is prohibited, to protect the environment and the species there.

 Pointe Aux Cannoniers

-Move on to the North of Mauritius, situated a French Fort built in the 18th century to protect the region against invaders.
-Cannons were placed on the coasts for safety and defensive reasons.
-In fact, these cannons can still be seen today.
-Among the buildings, there was a Martello tower, and a lighthouse was added to it in 1855.
-The lighthouse is classified as National Heritage and it is presently in the Le Cannonier Beachcomber hotel property.
+Move on to the North of Mauritius, precisely at Pointe aux Cannoniers, where a French Fort was built in the 18th century to protect the region against invaders.
+Cannons were on the coasts for safety and defensive reasons.
+These cannons still exist today.
+Among the buildings, there was a Martello tower, and a lighthouse was built in 1855.
+The lighthouse is a National Heritage, and it is presently in the Le Cannonier Beachcomber hotel property.

 Ile Aux Fouquets

-To conclude, we are blessed to still have some lighthouses in our island.
-They are a real beauty and must be preserved.
+We are blessed to have some lighthouses on our island.
+They are a beauty and must be preserved.
 There were other lighthouses too, located in different places like Pointe Aux Sables and Port-Louis, but they are all inactive.